Vol. 04 · Issue 14 · APR 2026

 On the Helix, go to Global Settings > Ins/Outs and configure:

-• FX Loop 1 Send: set to Instrument level (you're feeding your amp's front input, which expects instrument level)
+• FX Loop 1 Send: set to Instrument level (you are feeding your amp's front input, which expects instrument level)

 • FX Loop 1 Return: experiment with Line or Instrument depending on your amp's effects loop (more on this below)

-• 1/4" Output: set to Line level (you're feeding the amp's effects return, which typically expects line level)
+• 1/4" Output: set to Line level (you are feeding the amp's effects return, which typically expects line level)

 Step-by-Step Setup: Neural DSP Quad Cortex

-The Quad Cortex handles 4CM slightly differently because of its grid-based routing, but the concept is identical.
+The Quad Cortex handles 4CM slightly differently because of its grid-based routing.
+The concept is identical.

 Physical Connections